Hay, New South Wales: Agriculture

 Hay is one of Australia's leading wool growing and sheep meat producing areas, with the area home to around 26 parent studs.
 Cattle are also produced for sale for slaughter and, in recent years, for sale to feedlots for fattening.
 In irrigated areas, crops such as lettuce, pumpkins, tomatoes, garlic, corn, rockmelons, watermelons and broccoli are grown, picked and packaged in the area.
 Hay is also the leading producer in the Riverina of safflower, lettuce and broccoli.

 In recent years, rice and cotton have been produced in Hay, so much so that the Hay Plain has colloquially become known as the Hay Paddy.
-While colder growing seasons have hindered the development of the cotton industry, rice production has expanded from over 400 hectares in 1991-92 to over 7,000 hectares in 1997–98, with production for the Hay district in 2002 estimated at 75,375 tonnes.
+While colder growing seasons have hindered the development of the cotton industry, rice production has expanded from over 400 hectares in 1991–92 to over 7,000 hectares in 1997–98, with production for the Hay district in 2002 estimated at 75,375 tonnes.
 A rice receival depot on the outskirts of town is capable of drying up to 32,000 tonnes of rice before delivery to the mill at Deniliquin.

 Sport

 Hay, like many places in the Riverina, supports and competes in a wide variety of sport, including all major football codes.

 The Hay Magpies are a Rugby league team playing in Group 20, a competition consisting of teams from towns situated in the South Western Riverina area.
 In the history of Group 17, the Hay Magpies won 12 premierships, more than any other team in the group.
-The Magpies moved into Group 20 in 2007, after the collapse of group 17.
-Hay being the only town from the former competition to survive.
+The Magpies moved into Group 20 in 2007, after the collapse of Group 17, with Hay being the only town from the former competition to survive.
+The competition has since returned, however Hay decided to remain in Group 20.

 The local Rugby Union team is the Hay Cutters playing in the Southern Inland Rugby Union against teams from as far away as Tumut and Albury.

 The Hay Lions are an Australian Rules Football club and were inaugurated on Friday, 19 May 1876.
 They are currently competing in the Golden Rivers Football League which consists of small towns in northern Victoria and the western Riverina.

 The Hay Jockey Club runs a popular annual race meeting in November, promoted as "the biggest day in the year".
 Whilst the meeting is professional and supported by the TAB, it retains a "picnic races" atmosphere.